faiface/generics/README.md

 ## The proposal

-This is a refined version of a proposal I submited a few weeks ago.
+This is a refined version of a proposal I submitted a few weeks ago.
 [You can find it here.](https://gist.github.com/faiface/e5f035f46e88e96231c670abf8cab63f)

 This version is very similar to the original proposal, it only differs in three things:
 1. The `gen` keyword has been replaced with two keywords: `type` and `const`.
 This implementation only implements the `type` keyword, `const` will be described below nonetheless.